 The parties further disagree as to whether respondent’s remainder interest in Trust should be discounted to its present value, given intervening life estate.
 In this connection, the partner’s position— that no such discount is required—is unsupported by the language of the 2006 Retainer as drafted by himself.
 Nor does he position find support in the spirit of the agreement, which clearly contemplates that the performance fee be based upon the current value (even if only approximated by appraisals from 2004) of whatever was conceded to respondent in the settlement.
 Accordingly, respondent’s interest in Marital Trust remainder is to be discounted as he has argued.

 Each party's motion for partial summary judgment is granted in part and denied in part as set forth in the foregoing discussion.
 As is indicated by the foregoing, and as is acknowledged by the Firms' request for only partial summary judgment, the precise value of what respondent received in settlement cannot be calculated on this record and is accordingly an issue to be resolved at a hearing.

-If you are involved in a similar case, seek the help of a Nassau Probate Attorney and Nassau Estate Administration Attorney at Stephen Bilkis and Associates.
+Having problems with your counsel?
+Seek the help of a Kings County Estate Administration Attorney and Kings Estate Litigation Attorney at Stephen Bilkis and Associates.